 What This Means for You

 The classification of whether an individual is an “employee” or a “contractor” for superannuation guarantee purposes requires all facts surrounding the particular engagement to be considered.
 No one indicator is conclusive.
 But rather, each indicator must be weighed against the totality of the situation.
 For example, one test is based on whether the contractor is “contracted to achieve a result”.
 In the ATO’s view, an independent contractor is contracted to achieve a result, whereas an employee is contracted to provide his/her labour which enables the employer to achieve a result.
 Regarding the tests, or indicators, which can be used to determine this issue, note:

-The ATO provides a handy Tool that can help employers decide whether the work a worker is performing is likely to be considered consisent with an employee or contractor.
+The ATO provides a handy tool that can help employers decide whether the work a worker is performing is likely to be considered consistent with an employee or contractor.
 Helpfully for employers, the web reference advises “Provided your responses accurately reflect the working arrangement, you can rely on the result provided by the tool.
-This is a record of your genuine attempt to understand your obligations for your worker and would be considered if we review this working arrangement in the future.”
+This is a record of your genuine attempt to understand your obligations to your worker and would be considered if we review this working arrangement in the future.”